-Applicants are required to have skills in either Finnish or Swedish.
-The minimum requirement is level B1.2 on the Common European framework for languages.
+Applicants are required to have skills in Finnish.
+The minimum requirement is level B1 on the Common European framework for languages.

 Applicants who apply for studies in the field of Social Services and Health must consider whether their health condition enables their successful practical studies and work placement.

 For more information, please visit the Eligibility front page.

 For more information, please visit our Tuition fees and scholarships webpage.

 Admitted applicants who are required to pay the tuition fee must submit a receipt of the paid fee to the Admission Services by 11 July 2024.